 What is Dependency Injection in C#?

-To truly understand dependency injection, one must be conversant with both dependency inversion and inversion of control (IoC).
-The process of making more abstract modules dependent on concrete ones is known as dependency inversion.
+inversion of control (IoC).
+The process of making more abstract modules dependent on concrete ones

-Because DI divides responsibilities across modules, it encourages developers to write less interconnected code.
-More precisely, DI lessens the amount of connection between the various parts of code, making it easier for programmers to write and edit.
+of code, making it easier for programmers to write and edit.
 Additionally, it creates the code.

 Types of Dependency Injection